JetBrains/fleet-sdk-gradle-plugin/docs/tutorials/how_to_theme_plugin.md

 > Need an example of a theme plugin?
 See our [Theme plugin example][fleet:theme-plugin-example]

 To create your own theme:
-1. Create a `.json` file in `my-plugin/frontendImpl/src/jvmMain/resources/`, e.g. `my-super-theme.json`
+1. Create a `.json` file in `my-theme-plugin/frontendImpl/src/jvmMain/resources/`, e.g. `my-super-theme.json`
-2. Declare it in your plugin's code in `MyPlugin.kt` like so
+2. Declare it in your plugin's code in `MyThemePlugin.kt` like so
 ```kotlin
 import fleet.dock.api.ThemeId
 import fleet.frontend.theme.registerTheme